Historic Trump impeachment trial begins in Senate

 The Senate Sergeant of Arms Michael Stenger issued a warning as proceedings got underway.

-Adam Schiff, the chairman of the House Intelligence Committee who will serve as lead prosecutor for the trial, then read out the two articles of impeachment accusing Trump of "high crimes and misdemeanors."
+Adam Schiff, the chairman of the House Intelligence Committee who will serve as lead prosecutor for the trial, then read out the two articles of impeachment accusing Trump of "high crimes and misdemeanours".

 "I think it should go very quickly," Trump told reporters in the Oval Office.